-\begin{remark} For large-scale mixed traffic, our method can be extended through a decentralized manner based on spatial segmentation~\cite{li2025influence}.
-Specifically, the traffic flow is partitioned into multiple mixed platoons, where each platoon is consisted of one CAV and $n-1$ following HDVs.
+\begin{remark} For large-scale mixed traffic, our method can be extended in a decentralized manner based on spatial segmentation~\cite{li2025influence}.
+Specifically, the traffic flow is partitioned into multiple mixed platoons, where each platoon consists of one CAV and $n-1$ following HDVs.
 This partition is naturally determined by the spatial locations of the CAVs in mixed traffic.
-Then, the proposed method decomposition transforms the original high-dimensional, multi-input system into multiple lower-dimensional, single-input subsystems, significantly reducing both system complexity and computational burden.
+Then, the proposed method decomposition transforms the original high-dimensional, multi-input system into multiple lower-dimensional, single-input subsystems, significantly reducing system complexity.
 Consequently, this facilitates the efficient design and real-time implementation of the control algorithm.
 Moreover, the distributed nature of this strategy ensures inherent scalability, enabling it to adapt effectively to traffic systems with varying sizes. \end{remark}